 This article is divided, from this introduction onwards, into two more parts.
-In the first, we demonstrate our argument empirically by systematically correlating variations in homicide rates in the municipalities under analysis with synopses of the local factional conflict, in the following way: 1) comparing periods of notable increases in these rates in each of the cities and 2) comparing periods of notable reductions in these rates in each of the cities.
-There is a clear correspondence between periods of open conflict between armed groups and large increases in homicide rates among young men, especially who are also black.
-Similarly, the qualitatively verified circumstantial pacifications of local factional dynamics have led to marked falls in homicide rates amongst these young men, affecting the aggregate rates and corroborating our explanatory hypothesis.
-In short, analysed qualitatively, the variation in homicide rates among young black men is explained at a local level by the dynamics of factional conflict; and quantitatively, we demonstrate how these specific rates clearly follow the example of the aggregate rates, thus explaining their variations.
+In the first, we demonstrate our argument empirically by systematically correlating variations in homicide rates in the municipalities under analysis with synopses of the conflicts among factions at the local level, in the following way: 1) comparing periods of notable increases in these rates in each of the cities and 2) comparing periods of notable reductions in these rates in each of the cities.
+There is a clear correspondence between periods of open conflict between armed groups and large increases in homicide rates among young men, especially those who are also black.
+Similarly, the qualitatively verified pacifications of dynamics among factions at the local level have led to marked falls in homicide rates amongst these young men, affecting the aggregate rates and corroborating our explanatory hypothesis.
+In short, analysed qualitatively, the variation in homicide rates among young black men is explained at a local level by the dynamics of conflict among factions; and quantitatively, we demonstrate how these specific rates clearly follow the example of the aggregate rates, thus explaining the latter's variations.

 This demonstration is followed by the conclusions, in which we present the three dimensions of our explanatory framework: methodological, analytical and theoretical.
-We suggest that this framework, induced from ethnographic research and producing multi-methodological formulations, may be useful for understanding the intense variations in homicide rates in Brazil in recent decades.
+We suggest that this framework, induced beginning with ethnographic research and arriving at multi-methodological formulations, may be useful for understanding the intense variations in homicide rates in Brazil in recent decades.
 Our interpretative framework for understanding the developments in São Luís, Maceió, Porto Alegre and São Paulo would allow tests in any other national context, aiding understanding of the variations in aggregate state and national rates.
-As relational, complex and multi-causal phenomena, homicides should be studied based on a theoretical protocol that conceives them as social actions and by a set of methods that include the qualitative search for local causal mechanisms, associated with systematic studies of the aggregate effects of the phenomenon on specific sectors of the population, described based on quantitative data broken down in terms of location and victim profile.
+As relational, complex and multi-causal phenomena, homicides should be studied based on a theoretical protocol that conceives of them as social actions and by a set of methods that include the qualitative search for local causal mechanisms, associated with systematic studies of the aggregate effects of the phenomenon on specific sectors of the population, described based on quantitative data broken down in terms of location and victim profile.

-Variations in homicide rates and the dynamics of factional conflict
+Variations in homicide rates and the dynamics of conflict among factions

-Below we will analyse the ranges of important variations—rises and falls—in the homicide rates for Porto Alegre, São Paulo, São Luís and Maceió.
-The graphs presented on the following pages are accompanied by qualitative synopses outlining the trajectories of armed conflict in the factional dynamics of the respective state capitals between 2000 and 2019.
+Below we will analyse the ranges of important variations—rises and falls—in the homicide rates for Porto Alegre, São Luís, Maceió and São Paulo.
+The graphs presented on the following pages are accompanied by qualitative synopses outlining the trajectories of armed conflict in the dynamics among factions of the respective state capitals between 2000 and 2019.
 Graph 2 illustrates the historical series of these homicides broken down according to victim profile.
 Clearly, in the four capitals, the extremely high rates among young black men stand out; these rates also vary more rapidly than those of other profiles.